Yoav666s/dnd-wiki/_pages/reckonfear.md

 In Reckonfear, Associates progress through Milestones Leveling.
 When an Associate levels up the player can choose between gaining 4 points to distribute to their attributes (according to Point Buy rules), or gain 2 points and Competence in a new skill.
 Unspent points can be saved up for later levels.

 # Death
 When you have 0 Hit Points and at least 1 Stamina Point, you are Dying, hanging onto life by a thread.
-At the start of each of your turns, you make a flat d20 Stabilization check---no DT and no Competence Die.
+At the start of each of your turns, you make a Vitality check.
 If you succeed, you are no longer Dying.
 After a failure, you lose 1 Stamina Point.
 A critical success brings you back to 1 Hit Point.
 A critical failure causes you to lose 2 Stamina Points.
 A success with a cost counts will stabilize you, but you still lose 1 Stamina Point.
 Whenever you take damage while you're at 0 hit points, you lose 1 Stamina Point.
 If you run out of Stamina Points while you're at 0 Hit Points, you die.

 # Example Builds
 The following are examples for legal, optimized builds.